wkduggan-umich/airbnb-price-analysis/README.md

     ></iframe>
 </div>

  The plot above shows a histogram of the price of Airbnbs.
-As seen from the plot, the price is relativley uniform.
+As seen from the plot, the price is relatively uniform.
 Almost all of the unit's nightly price lies uniformly between 100 and 1200 dollars, except for a few outliers.

 ### Bivariate Analysis